Magnificent polar bears depend on Arctic Sea ice to hunt and raise their young. But the ice is shrinking.

 Yes, you can adopt a polar bear with WWF.
 Donations from polar bear adoptions go both directly to support polar bears, as well as to fund our wider work to protect nature and our planet.
 Adoptions are symbolic for donating and supporting our conservation work with different species.
 By adopting a polar bear, you will be supporting a whole group of polar bears, rather than one individual.

-You can adopt a polar bear with WWF from just £3 a month if you pay via Direct Debit, or with a minimum one-off payment of £36.
+You can adopt a polar bear with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
 To adopt a polar bear with WWF, select your donation amount on the widget, click 'Adopt Now' and then complete your donation via our secure online checkout.

-You can adopt a polar bear with WWF from just £3 a month via Direct Debit, or from just £36 via a one-off payment.
-Your money could go further if you pay by Direct Debit as this supports our long-term planning and helps keep our administration costs down.
+You can adopt a polar bear with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
+Your money goes further by Direct Debit as this supports our long-term planning and helps keep our administration costs down.

-When you adopt a polar bear with WWF, 50% of your donation will fund programs of work that directly support polar bears while the remaining 50% will fund other projects that need it most.
+When you adopt a polar bear with WWF, your donation will not only fund programs of work that directly support polar bears, but also other vital projects to help bring our world back to life.
 After adopting a polar bear you'll receive a welcome pack including an optional toy and note from the WWF team welcoming you on board.
 We'll keep you updated on how you're supporting our vital work by sending you three adoption updates a year.

 Polar bear adoptions help us; work with communities across the Arctic to reduce conflict between humans and polar bears; help monitor polar bear movements, health, and population sizes; encourage the switch to renewable energy to minimise warming affecting sea ice.